We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A 2015 study showed that trigger point pain was reduced and flexibility increased for people when kinesiology tape and manual pressure were used together.

 If you’ve been injured, kinesiology tape might help improve circulation and reduce swelling in the area where you’re hurt.

 A 2017 study showed that kinesiology taping can improve blood flow in the skin.

 The theory is that when kinesiology tape is applied, it creates extra subcutaneous space, which changes the pressure gradient in the area underneath your skin.
 That change in pressure enhances the flow of lymphatic fluid.

 Studies have had mixed results.
-In two recent studies, kinesiology tape reduced fluid buildup in women who underwent and people who had total knee replacements.
+In two recent studies, kinesiology tape reduced fluid buildup in women who underwent breast cancer treatment and people who had total knee replacements.

 Changing the flow of lymphatic fluid could help bruises heal faster.
 Although there are few studies to confirm this effect, anecdotally some people report that when they’ve removed tape from bruised body parts, the areas under the tape were a different color than the un-taped areas.

 Physical therapists sometimes use kinesiology taping as one part of an overall treatment plan for people who’ve been injured.
 The American Physical Therapy Association reports that kinesiology taping is most effective when it’s used in conjunction with other treatments like manual therapy.

 “We use kinesiology taping to mitigate pain and swelling,” Schooley says, “but it’s always used as an adjunct to what we’re trying to accomplish.”